COVID-19 changed everything in 2020

 - there may have been talking, silence, music, or a combination of all three

-- the cuddle therapist never gave advise but listened attentively and reflectively
+- the cuddle therapist never gave advice but listened attentively and reflectively

 - the client left the session feeling seen, heard, accepted, relaxed, and at ease

-The same benefits of professional cuddling are still in effect today but the delivery is different in 2020.
+The same benefits of professional cuddling are still in effect today but the delivery is different since 2020.

 Professional Cuddling: In-Person or Virtual Sessions